naresh-kumar4242/DevOps_Problem/README.md

   - docker run -it -p 9001:9001 server:v1
 - Now that our AlphaServer is running, We will run AlphaClient in a VM .
 VM can be provisioned locally using Vagrant or in cloud such as AWS EC2 instance.
 - We just need to change server address in AlphaClient code or we can get it through ENV variable
-  - We can also get attempts on particular date after changing Date inside AlphaClient code
 - We can also directly run on our own host to get all login attempts.
 - Simply , Run
   - cd AlphaClient/